IBM/csm-dach-cloud-native-labs/day-2/source2image.md

 If we inspect the resources with _oc get all_, we'll see:

- * There is a new builder pod _helloworld-2-build_ which after a short while should be in stautus _Completed_
+- There is a new builder pod _helloworld-2-build_ which after a short while should be in status _Completed_
- * A new build config _helloworld-2_ which after the build should be in status _Complete_
+- A new build config _helloworld-2_ which after the build should be in status _Complete_
- * The previously running pod is either in status _terminating_ or it's already gone
+- The previously running pod is either in status _terminating_ or it's already gone
- * A new pod is running with the new version of the application, including our changes
+- A new pod is running with the new version of the application, including our changes

 If we test the same url as before, we should see the new message:

 ```
 $ curl helloworld-s2i-user1.externaldemo-5115c94768819e85b5dd426c66340439-0000.eu-de.containers.appdomain.cloud

 Hello Openshift!

 ```